jjafuller/beercitycode-2017/README.md

 * An R Primer - Make Better Decisions Using Data Science
 * Build an ASP.NET Core app without Windows
-* Continuous Deployment using GitHub, CircleCI, and Heroku
 * Web Analytics for Developers
 * Building an Offline First App that Syncs
 * Keynote (Brilliance Publishing Keynote Hall)